Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Preliminaries

 \subsection{Epstein maps}

-Let $C = (X, q)$ be a $\CP^1$-structure on $S$, where $X$ is the complex structure of $X$, and $q$ is a holomorphic quadratic differential on $X$.
+Let $C = (X, q)$ be a $\CP^1$-structure on $S$ in the Schwarzian coordinates, where $X$ is the complex structure of $X$, and $q$ is a holomorphic quadratic differential on $X$.
 Then, the integration of $\sqrt{q}$ along paths yields a singular Euclidean metric $E$ on $X$ in the same conformal class (see for example \cite{FarbMarglit12}).
-In the complex plane, the directions parallel to the imaginary axis are called {\it vertical}, and the directions parallel to the real axis are called {\it horizontal}.
-Then, by pulling back the vertical and the horizontal lines of $\C$, we obtain a vertical singular foliation $V$ and a horizontal singular foliation $H$ on $E$ which are orthogonal.
+In the complex plane, the lines parallel to the real axis give a foliation of $\C$, and it has a transversal measure induced by the vertical length ({\it horizontal measured foliation}).
+Similarly, the lines parallel to the imaginary axis give a foliation of $\C$, and it has a transversal measure induced by the horizontal length ({\it vertical measured foliation}).
+Then, by pulling back the vertical and the horizontal foliations of $\C$, we obtain a vertical singular measured foliation $V$ and a horizontal singular measured foliation $H$ on $E$, where the singular points are the zeros of the differential $q$.
+Moreover $H$ and $V$ are orthogonal, and the vertical and the horizontal foliation of $\C$ are orthogonal.